dvfrancis/hi-lo-card-game/README.md

 ##### First time visitor goals

 - “What is this website about?”
-- “How do you play higher-or-lower?”
+- “How do you play the game?”
 - “What are the rules of the game?”
 - "What can I win?"